Ayesiza/inventory-mgt/README.md

 # inventory-mgt
 An inventory management application is a platform that shows inventory status of different categorized items/products in stock.
-For this